 - Cradle your baby in one arm.
 Wrap a wet, clean cloth around the index finger of your free hand and gently massage the gums.

 - Redness and swelling of the gums are signs of tooth eruption.
 You may ease these teething symptoms by giving your baby a cold wet cloth or a cold teething ring to chew.

 - Remember, never share spoons or put your baby’s pacifier or bottle nipple in your mouth to clean it.
 Such practices may transfer germs to your baby’s mouth and cause tooth decay.

 - Always use a clean pacifier that has not been dipped in honey or sugar.

 Typically, between six and eight months of age, your baby will cut his/her first tooth.
-You can begin brushing your baby’s teeth from this time on:
+You can begin brushing your baby’s teeth from this point on:

-- Use a soft-bristled toothbrush to gently brush your baby’s tooth.
+- Use a soft-bristled toothbrush to gently brush your baby’s teeth.
 Do not use toothpaste.
-Continue gum massage and cleaning the gums after feeds.
+Continue gum massage and clean the gums after feedings.

 - Lift your baby’s lips regularly to check the surface of the teeth.
 If you notice any brown or white spots on the teeth, schedule a dentist’s appointment.

 - Schedule your baby’s first dental check-up before the age of one year or within six months of the first tooth eruption.